IgnaceMaes/ember-phosphor-icons/README.md

 - Embroider or ember-auto-import v2

 > [!IMPORTANT]
 > It is highly recommended to only use this addon with Embroider.
-Otherwise you do not get the benefit of tree shaking and the full icon set will be included which increases the bundle size by a lot.
+Otherwise you do not get the benefit of tree shaking and the full icon set will be included, which increases the bundle size by a lot.

 ## Installation